dch42/sort_albums/README.md

 └── _Special\ Characters
 ~~~

-The script will walk subdirectories of input path, taking note of the name of the folders and copying to output path accordingly.
+The script walks subdirectories of input path, taking note of the name of the folders and copying to output path accordingly.